Area info opens in

 status as it works to secure “significant” funding for needed upgrades.

-The ski club now is a 501(c)(4) organization, which while also considered a
+The ski club was previously a 501(c)(4) organization, which while also

-non-profit status does not allow donations to be tax deductible, limiting some
+considered a non-profit status does not allow donations to be tax

-So the 501(c)(3) status could open the door to many new donors, club
+So the 501(c)(3) status opens the door to many new donors, club

-upwards of a million dollars, although exact estimates aren’t yet known,
+cost upwards of a million dollars, although exact estimates aren’t yet

 For the 2018 tournament, the landing area needs to be adjusted from a 37-